Which trends offer opportunities or pose threats on the European outsourcing market?

 - Check the largest job sites in your target country, to judge the demand level of specific skills.

-Globally, approximately 90% of the currently generated data is unstructured.
-This unstructured data has enormous potential for European companies, highlighting the need for analytical tools operated by skilled personnel to extract valuable insights.
-Nevertheless, it must be remembered that privacy and security will remain important issues.
+The amount of unstructured data has enormous potential for European companies, but only when it can be processed by analytical tools operated by skilled personnel to extract valuable insights.

 Although European companies prefer to perform the analysis of their data in-house, data collection services and tools, both cloud-based and otherwise, offer opportunities.
 Not only are data collection services and tools in high demand but data collection procedures are also relatively standardised and do not require extensive analytical skills.
 This makes it a relatively easy service for you to offer.